Verdal Municipality: Economy

 Offshore industry (Aker Verdal) and agriculture are two of the most important parts of Verdal's economy.
 Despite its small size, Verdal is a municipality with great personality and cultural integrity.
 After several lottery grand prizes were received by some lucky inhabitants of Verdal, it is also known as one of the great "Lotto-bygds" of Norway (Small places with high a concentration of lottery wins in the national game of Lotto).

 Transportation

-European route E6 runs north and south through Verdalsøra, connecting the municipality with Steinkjer to the north and Levanger to the south.
-The Nordland Line also runs north and south through the municipality.
+European route E6 runs north and south through Verdalsøra, connecting this municipality with Steinkjer Municipality to the north and Levanger Municipality to the south.
+The Nordland Line railway also runs north and south through the municipality.
 There are two stations in Verdal: Verdal Station in Verdalsøra and Bergsgrav Station in Vinne.